Ghada-Jaber/final-project/remote-pills/README.md

 <li>
 Head to resources/js/components/user <br>
-In the Payment.js file, on line 130 insert the Service Key which can be found in Firebase: Project settings>Cloud Messaging -> project credentials -> Server key<br>
+In the Payment.js file (rename file Payment-example.js to Payment.js), on line 130 insert the Service Key which can be found in Firebase: Project settings>Cloud Messaging -> project credentials -> Server key<br>

 Inside Init-fcm.js, paste the vapid key in the following line:  <br>
 messaging.usePublicVapidKey(“Vapidkey”)